1Marc/marcgrabanski.com/src/pages/articles/2019-01-12-new-frontendmasters-com/index.md

 The new [Frontend Masters](https://frontendmasters.com) website was built system with two goals in mind:

-1. Performance – it's ⚡️ fast!
+1. Performance
-2. Solid developer experience - the tools need to show your updates automatically.
+2. Developer Experience

-## #1: Performance
+## #1: Performance – It's ⚡️ fast!

 Fast websites deliver the HTML content immediately and don't block this with script parsing, style loading, or 3rd party content.
 Our new website achieves this by serving compiled static HTML files built with Go’s static site generator, [Hugo](https://gohugo.io).